Avaiga/taipy-getting-started/steps/explain_md/step_3.md

 - *nb_predictions* is the number of predictions we want to make while predicting.
 The default value is 40.
 We want to have a *prediction* datanode for each algorithm.
 This is why we specify **Scope.PIPELINE**.

-- *offset* is a percentage to offset the predictions; it will be multiplied to the predictions.
-The default value is 100.
+- *max_capacity* is the maximum value that can take a prediction; this is a constraint on our problem.
+The default value is 00.

 [CODE]